xlives/xlives.github.io/publications.markdown

 Journal Papers
 ---------------------

+*   Teeradaj Racharak and Boontawee Suntisrivaraporn and Satoshi Tojo.
+Personalizing a Concept Similarity Measure in the Description Logic ELH with Preference Profile.
+In: Computing and Informatics (to appear)
 *   Teeradaj Racharak.
 [Collaborative Planning Using Hierarchical Task Network](http://www.ijcte.org/index.php?m=content&c=index&a=show&catid=49&id=866){:target="_blank"}.
 In: International Journal of Computer Theory and Engineering vol. 5, no. 3, pp. 557-561, 2013.

 Conference Papers
 ---------------------

+*   Teeradaj Racharak and Satoshi Tojo and Nguyen Duy Hung and Prachya Boonkwan.
+[Combining Answer Set Programming with Description Logics for Analogical Reasoning Under an Agent's Preferences](https://link.springer.com/chapter/10.1007%2F978-3-319-60045-1_33).
+In: Advances in Artificial Intelligence: From Theory to Practice - 30th International Conference on Industrial Engineering and Other Applications of Applied Intelligent Systems.
+(2017) 306 - 316
+*   Teeradaj Racharak and Satoshi Tojo.
+[Tuning Agent's Profile for Similarity Measure in Description Logic ELH.](http://www.scitepress.org/DigitalLibrary/Link.aspx?doi=10.5220/0006249602870298) In: the 8th
+International Conference on Agents and Artificial Intelligence.
+(2017) 287 - 298
 *   Teeradaj Racharak and Satoshi Tojo and Nguyen Duy Hung and Prachya Boonkwan.
 Argument-based logic programming for analogical reasoning.
 In: Proceeding of the 10th International Workshop on
 Juris-informatics (JURISIN 2016).
 (2016) 73-86
 *   Teeradaj Racharak and Boontawee Suntisrivaraporn and Satoshi Tojo. [simπ: A Concept Similarity